BasilEldhoJoseph/BasilEldhoJoseph/README.md

 - 👋 Hi, I’m @BasilEldhoJoseph
 - 👀 I’m interested in coding and editing
-- 🌱 I’m currently learning web development using HTML,CSS and JavaScript as well as C++.I have also learnt Java for the past two years :)
+- 🌱 I’m currently learning web development using HTML,CSS and JavaScript.I have also learnt Java for the past two years :)
 -
 - 💞️ I’m looking to collaborate on running pages that need editing as well as learning more of web development
 - 📫  reach me through my Instagram @basil_eldho_joseph